What you need to know

 We're trialling fortnightly rubbish collections.

-We'll collect your rubbish bin every 2 weeks instead of every week.
+Your rubbish bin is collected every 2 weeks instead of every week.

 We'll also support you to put all your food waste into your food and garden organics (FOGO) bin instead of your rubbish bin.
 This will reduce waste in your rubbish bin.